kliment-olechnovic/voronota/intro.markdown

 ## TR1 usage switch

-Voronota can be built with pre-C++11 compilers that support C++ Technical Report 1 (TR1) features.
+Voronota can be built with either modern C++ compilers or pre-C++11 compilers that support C++ Technical Report 1 (TR1) features.
 The voronota code has preprocessor-based checks to find out if C++ TR1 namespace is available and needs to be used.
 If compilation fails, it may mean that these checks failed.
 To troubleshoot this, try setting the value of the "USE_TR1" macro to 0 (to not use TR1 and to rely on C++11 standard) or 1 (to use TR1) when compiling, for example:

     g++ -O3 -DUSE_TR1=1 -o voronota src/*.cpp